 Leadership of Supervisors

-Oversight of all supervision provided to PSC Practicum students falls to the PSC Director, Dr. Thomas Demaria.
-He brings a particular set of experiences and skills to this work including:
+Oversight of all supervision provided to PSC Practicum students falls to the PSC Director, Dr. D.J.
+Moran.

 PSC Supervisors collaboration - PSC practicum supervisors work together to monitor, check the quality of and further develop the PSC practicum training process and supervision.
 To ensure the best practicum experience possible for the GSTs: